 Forms of payment accepted: Cash, credit card

-Although the Boston Harbor Garage is one of the most expensive Boston parking garages near the North End if you use the regular daily rate, it offers great convenience and amenities.
+Although the Boston Harbor Garage is one of the most expensive Boston parking garages near the North End if you use the regular daily rate, it does offer great convenience and amenities.
 Especially in bad weather or if you're taking your young children to the Aquarium or IMAX Theatre, both of which are just a few steps away, you'll appreciate how close it is.

 Entering the garage, you can insert your credit card in the machine rather than taking a ticket.
 Then when you're leaving, just insert your card again to pay.